-SONG AUTO REVOICE See page 90.
+SONG AUTO REVOICE See page 91.
 VOICE Allows you to re-select the Voices for each part.
 When the Style channels are called up, neither Organ Flutes Voices nor User Voices can be selected.
 When the Song channels are called up, User Voices cannot be selected.
 PANPOT Determines the stereo position of the selected part (channel).
 VOLUME Determines the level of each part or channel, giving you fine control over the balance of all the parts.
+FILTER HARMONIC CONTENT Allows you to adjust the resonance effect (page 101) for each part.
+BRIGHTNESS Determines the brightness of the sound for each part by adjusting the cutoff frequency (page 101).
+TUNE PORTAMENTO TIME Portamento is a function that creates a smooth transition in pitch from the first note played on the keyboard to the next.
+The Porta mento Time determines the pitch transition time.
+Higher values result in a longer pitch change time.
+Setting this to "0" results in no effect.
+This parameter is available when the selected keyboard part is set to Mono (page 86).